-^{} This data only represents the USF-Tampa campus.
-Source: Florida Board of Governors, Office of Data Analytics, 2019 System Accountability Plan and institutional responses to the 2018-19 Common Data Set (CDS) survey.
+^{} This data only represents the UF main campus and the USF-Tampa campus.
+Source: Florida Board of Governors, 2020 System Accountability Plan and institutional responses to the 2019-20 Common Data Set (CDS) survey.

 In national rankings, the System continues to be recognized by U.S. News & World Report for excellence in higher education.
-For the third year in a row, the publication recognized Florida as the best state for higher education.
-U.S. News & World Report also ranked four SUS institutions in the top 100 public schools in the 2020 rankings, with University of Florida ranked 7th (up from 8th the prior year), Florida State University ranked 18th (up from 26th), USF ranked 44th (up from 58th), and UCF ranked 79th (up from 87th).
-In addition, New College of Florida is ranked as the 6th best public liberal arts institution in the country and Florida Agricultural & Mechanical University is ranked as the 2nd best public historically black college and university in the country.
-Exhibit 3 provides a list of SUS institutions on the U.S. News & World Report top 100 national public university rankings for both 2019 and 2020.
+While the organization did not publish a state ranking for the most recent year, Florida was previously recognized three years in a row as the best state for higher education.
+U.S. News & World Report also ranked five SUS institutions in the top 100 public schools in the 2021 rankings, with the University of Florida ranked 6th (up from 7th the prior year), Florida State University ranked 19th (from 18th), USF ranked 46th (from 44th), UCF ranked 77th (up from 79th), and FlU ranked 95th (up from 105th).
+In addition, New College of Florida is ranked as the 6th best public liberal arts institution in the country, and Florida Agricultural & Mechanical University is ranked as the best public historically black college and university in the country (up from 2nd).
+Exhibit 3 provides a list of SUS institutions on the U.S. News & World Report top 100 national public university rankings for both 2020 and 2021.